Want to get out of a timeshare? You are not alone.

 The draw of a timeshare is real.
-I know — my dad bought a few of them.
-He had two weeks at a Minnesota resort town.
+I know — my dad bought a timeshare with two weeks in a resort town.
 One in the winter and one in the summer.
 I’ve enjoyed being able to use it, but I’m not the one paying for it.

-Many timeshare contracts contain a recission or retraction period.
+Many timeshare contracts contain a retraction or rescission period.
 This can be called a “cooling off” period.
-It’s a period of time after you signed the contract in which you can cancel.
+It’s a period of time after you sign the agreement in which you can cancel.
 No questions asked.

 The “cooling off” time period is typically just a few days long.
 In some states, certain requirements must be met before the time period begins.

 This can also be referred to as a deed-back clause, where you are allowed to give the timeshare back to a resort in a specified period of time.